taskswithcode/taming-transformers/README.md

 # Fork to reproduce results of Taming transformers

+_This fork addresses the problem of Gitbub repos (including their notebooks) breaking over time  due to updates on the dependent packages.
+This problem is circumvented by taking the environment snapshot of a working version_

-_To reproduce results use either the **notebook** or the **Docker container** links below.
-The notebook downloads a frozen working environment (using conda-pack), including all required models.
+_To reproduce results, use either the **notebook** or the **Docker container** links below.
+The notebook downloads a working environment snapshot (using conda-pack), including all required models.
 The docker container is essentially the same environment packaged in a container._

 ## Google colab notebook
 [Reproducible results of taming transformers](https://colab.research.google.com/github/taskswithcode/taming-transformers/blob/master/TWCTamingTransformer.ipynb)  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/taskswithcode/taming-transformers/blob/master/TWCTamingTransformer.ipynb)

+**Limitations**:

-_**Note:** Conda-pack was performed on Ubuntu 20.04.4 LTS.
-The target OS needs to be the same for this to work.
+_1. Conda-pack was performed on Ubuntu 20.04.4 LTS.
+The target OS needs to be the same for the notebook to work.
 This limitation is not there for the docker container even though conda-pack is used in its creation, given the container abstraction wrapped around it_

-_**Limitations**: Reproducibiltiy is achieved by using conda-packed enviromment which needs to be run prior to execution of any code in the repository.
+_2. Reproducibility is achieved by using conda-packed enviromment which needs to be run prior to execution of any code in the repository.
 This imposes a level of indirection in interactive coding.
 Edits to python code needs to be made in a python file.
 The notebook cell merely serves as a command line tool to execute the python file or function._

 ## Docker container

 [![dockeri.co](https://dockeri.co/image/twc2022/taming_transformers_cpu)](https://hub.docker.com/r/twc2022/taming_transformers_cpu)

 _**To download the containter**_

 _docker pull twc2022/taming_transformers_cpu_

-_**Command line interaction with the repository once the image is pulled**_ _docker run -it --rm --entrypoint=/bin/bash twc2022/taming_transformers_cpu:1.0_
+_**Command line interaction with the repository once the image is pulled**_

+_docker run -it --rm --entrypoint=/bin/bash twc2022/taming_transformers_cpu:1.0_